Sweep helps track carbon emissions across enterprise supply chains

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

 Despite banks’ net-zero carbon pledges, a recent survey carried out by the Carbon Disclosure Project (CDP) found that nearly half of global banks had not conducted any analysis of the climate impact within their investment portfolios.
-But with growing pressure from all corners of society, it’s clear that the financial powerhouses of the world can’t ignore the world’s plight to curtail climate change — last year BlackRock even said that sustainability was its “new standard for investing.”
+But with growing pressure from all corners of society, it’s clear the financial powerhouses of the world can’t ignore the need to curtail climate change.
+Last year, BlackRock even announced sustainability was its “new standard for investing.”

-Even with the best will in the world, though, words don’t necessarily translate into meaningful action.
-Managing and accounting for emissions is a complex process, particularly within major global enterprises with vast supply chains and partner networks — these so-called “scope 3 emissions” are tricky to track.
-And that is where Sweep is setting out to help, a French startup that launched into public beta this week with $5 million in funding to help reduce the inherent complexities of capturing carbon emissions data across an enterprise’s entire value chain, spanning internal operations and external partners.
+But good intentions don’t necessarily translate into meaningful action.
+Managing and accounting for emissions is a complex process, particularly within global enterprises with vast supply chains and partner networks — these “scope 3 emissions” are tricky to track.
+Enter Sweep, a French startup that launched in public beta this week with $5 million in funding to help reduce the inherent complexities of capturing carbon emissions data across an enterprise’s entire value chain, spanning internal operations and external partners.

 Clean sweep

-Founded out of Montpellier in 2020, Sweep is the brainchild of Rachel Delacour and Nicolas Raspal, who previously launched a business intelligence startup called Bime Analytics which they sold to customer service software giant Zendesk in 2015.
+Founded out of Montpellier in 2020, Sweep is the brainchild of Rachel Delacour and Nicolas Raspal, who previously launched a business intelligence startup called Bime Analytics that they sold to customer service software giant Zendesk in 2015.

-Any enterprise looking to launch an emissions program would typically follow four basic steps, according to Sweep cofounder and CEO Rachel Delacour: measure their emissions; reduce their emissions; contribute to carbon projects; and communicate their actions.
-In terms of measuring, businesses currently use any combination of consulting services, spreadsheets, and business intelligence tools.
-And the bigger that company is, the more difficult it is to keep an accurate record of all its emissions across the board.
+Any enterprise looking to launch an emissions program would typically follow four basic steps, according to Delacour: measure their emissions, reduce their emissions, contribute to carbon projects, and communicate their actions.
+When it comes to measurement, businesses currently use any combination of consulting services, spreadsheets, and business intelligence tools.
+The bigger the company is, the more difficult it is to keep an accurate record of all its emissions across the board.

 “Determining a comprehensive and precise footprint in the most simple organization is already hard,” Delacour told VentureBeat.
 “In a relatively complex, multi-site, multi-product or business unit enterprise, it is a serious undertaking.
 With existing tools, these companies need to juggle Excel sheets aggregation, no approval workflows, bare-bones emission factors, and no real auditability.”

-Sweep enables businesses to measure emissions continuously, giving everyone in the company and supply chain access to the data to understand what changes need to happen.
-It also allows companies to set targets, including individual or team-wide goals which serves to gamify the process through friendly competition.
-Externally, Sweep also offers granular controls in terms of who can access what information across their subsidiaries or partners, which is crucial for protecting other sensitive data.
+Sweep enables businesses to measure emissions continuously, giving everyone in the company and supply chain access to the data to understand what’s working and which areas need to change.
+It also allows companies to set targets, including individual or teamwide goals that gamify the process through friendly competition.
+Externally, Sweep also offers granular controls in terms of who can access what information across a company’s subsidiaries or partners, which is crucial for protecting other sensitive data.

-Some of the common data types that Sweep processes include things like land use, electricity generation, travel, material transportation, and so on.
+Common data types Sweep processes include things like land use, electricity generation, travel, and material transportation.

-Sweep offers APIs that companies can connect with any system, service, or database with just a couple of lines of code, affording them the flexibility to funnel in data from just about anywhere.
-Sweep is also working on pre-built integrations for specific services, such as travel booking software and other SaaS tools, though these are not available yet.
+Sweep offers APIs that companies can connect via any system, service, or database with just a couple of lines of code, affording them the flexibility to funnel in data from just about anywhere.
+Sweep is also working on prebuilt integrations for specific services, such as travel booking software and other SaaS tools, though these are not available yet.

-There has been efforts elsewhere to modernize the carbon accounting and tracking process, with the likes of fledgling Israeli startup Persefoni recently raising $9.7 million in funding.
-While Sweep may not be alone in its endeavors, Delacour is hopeful that its user-friendliness will help it win the hearts and minds of corporations across all sectors.
+Other companies are working to modernize the carbon accounting and tracking process, with the likes of fledgling Israeli startup Persefoni recently raising $9.7 million in funding.
+While Sweep may not be alone in its endeavors, Delacour is hopeful that its user-friendliness will help it gain traction among corporations across all sectors.

 “Making real change in a big company requires teamwork, which is why Sweep is all about collaboration, sharing data, approvals, and so on,” Delacour said.
 “We realized that a good carbon tool needs to be usable by as many people as possible, collaborating on analysis and climate action.
 And so we built it.”